|

 1916, was called "Anzac" Day in honour of the soldiers (the "Anzacs") who

-had died.
-It was not "ANZAC" Day (because at that time an upper-case "ANZAC"
+had died since the landing at Gallipoli on 25 April 1915.
+It was not called "ANZAC" Day, because at that time an upper-case "ANZAC"

 Day would have primarily honoured the corps itself rather then the

 well-established by then.
-The soldiers themselves used "Anzac" as a word.
+The soldiers themselves were using "Anzac" as a word

 Users of "ANZAC" instead of "Anzac"